hakanonal/mastermind/docs/journal.md

 #### 09.12.2020

 - I have relized that my [hosted play notebook](https://colab.research.google.com/github/hakanonal/mastermind/blob/main/play.ipynb) does not explain the board view.
 It should also explain.what the numbers mean.
+Done!
+- Today I want to continue on [card](https://github.com/hakanonal/mastermind/projects/1#card-50796206)
+    - Before moving into vue front-end app I want to quicklly investigate how am I going to deploy the back-end API.
+I want it free and simple.
+Like github pages.
+        - I think I found a good solution. pythonanywhere.com is service.
+It enables you a console.
+Will try to deploy my code there.
+        - Side note: I have learned that by providing the python version of to the virtualenv command, you can create different virtual environments with different python versions without using pyenv.
+[This](https://stackoverflow.com/questions/1534210/use-different-python-version-with-virtualenv) helped.
+In my case pythonanywhere has installed all python version into the path /usr/bin/python3.7
+        - Ok first of all wandb gives some kind of a error. however the play.py script works fine.
+When I execute the api.py I get OSError: [Errno 98] Address already in use.
+        - This is going to take more time then I think.
+I will check this later.
+However there seems to be solutions.
+It seems a little bit complicated then I thoght the official [doc](https://flask.palletsprojects.com/en/1.1.x/tutorial/deploy/)